$39 Essential • DOCX • 5–10 mins

 What recruiters scan first

-- Safety basics: manual handling, housekeeping, hazard reporting, permits (only if experienced).
+- Safety basics: manual handling, housekeeping, hazard reporting and permits if genuinely experienced.

-- Tools and practical support: hand tools, basic maintenance support, spotting, cleaning, parts handling.
+- Tools and practical support: hand tools, basic maintenance support, spotting, cleaning and parts handling.

-- Work ethic: turn up, follow instructions, keep areas safe and organised.
+- Work ethic: turn up, follow instructions and keep areas safe and organised.

-- Tickets: White Card, forklift, confined space, working at heights (only if held).
+- Tickets: White Card, forklift, confined space and working at heights only if held.

 Suggested structure

-Summary: safety mindset + practical support + learning attitude.
+Summary: safety mindset, practical support and learning attitude.

-Skills: tool handling, housekeeping, parts handling, assisting trades, following procedures.
+Skills: tool handling, housekeeping, parts handling, assisting trades and following procedures.

 Example summary (template)